enkidevs/curriculum/javascript/browser-apis/intro-browser-js/get-elements.md

 </html>
 ```

-If you have a group of elements that you want to be able to group and select together you can give them all the same class name and use the getElementsByClassName method.
-This method also returns an array of tags that match the class name, similar to getElementsByTagName.
+If you have a group of elements that you want to be able to group and select together you can give them all the same class name and use the `getElementsByClassName` method.
+This method also returns an array of tags that match the class name, similar to `getElementsByTagName`.
 For example we have a few tags we will eventually want to turn blue, lets give them a class of blue and select them by that class name:

 ```html
 <html>